 Las Vegas Politics, Government, and Taxation

-Las Vegas city government does have a bit of a reputation for some financial corruption, as reported by the Las Vegas Review Journal, which provided accounts of multiple city officials using campaign funds and taxpayer money to travel and visit expensive restaurants.
+Las Vegas city government does have a bit of a reputation for some financial corruption, as reported by the Las Vegas Review Journal.
+The report states that there are provided accounts of multiple city officials using campaign funds and taxpayer money to travel and visit expensive restaurants.

 The city received a C from Data-Z.org regarding its overall fiscal state.